Infernal Affairs is a Hong Kong crime-action movie trilogy directed by Andrew Lau and Alan Mak, starring Andy Lau and Tony Leung.

 Is the Infernal Affairs Trilogy available on Netflix?

 The short answer is Yes.
-The long answer is you won’t find it available globally, and the three movies aren’t available in the same countries either.
+The long answer is you won’t find it available globally.

 Unless you’re lucky enough to live in a country where the three movies are available, you’ll need some help otherwise.